Cash-Secured Puts: A Premium Selling Strategy

 When Cash-Secured Puts Work Best

 The strategy works best under specific conditions.
 First, implied volatility should be elevated — selling puts when IV Rank is above 50 means you're capturing above-average premium.
 Second, the stock should be at or near a support level, giving the put a technical cushion.
 Third, institutional options flow should confirm the stock isn't in freefall — if whale flow shows heavy put buying, the smart money may know something you don't.
 Fourth, the stock should be one you'd genuinely want to own at the strike price.
-This last point is crucial: if you wouldn't buy the stock at your strike, don't sell the put.
+If you wouldn't buy the stock at your strike, don't sell the put.

 Risk Management for Put Sellers